Shutdown of ABS-CBN broadcasting: Cessations and retrenchments

-On July 15, ABS-CBN released a statement that it would lay off a number of its workers and close down some of its business operations in light of the denial of the franchise effective August 31.
+On July 15, 2020, ABS-CBN released a statement in light of the denial of the franchise that it would lay off a number of its workers and close down some of its business operations effective August 31.
+As of December 15, 2022, there were about 5,955 employees and workers that were displaced, retrenched, or laid off by the company itself, according to the Department of Labor and Employment (Philippines).

 According to a town-hall meeting called by management hours before the release of the statement, among the first entities bound to close were: